CarlosLiberJesus/obsidian-vault/vault/BeWhyOrg/Local/AI/LLMs/LLM Review.md

 We are dividing into 2 groups.
 The ones we can run locally and will have more info, as the one that can only be by API requests, therefor payed.
 Reminder to add

 The only that says in the middle so far is [[Claude.ai]] for being the father of MCPs, and have monitor him.
-Honor mention to Grok3, and it's WebUi.
+Honor mention to Grok3, and it's WebUi. [[Google Review]] Freemium tools also can have data to explore

 ## Local LLM